CarlosSuaSau/BDBenchmarking/Individual Assigment 4/README.md

 The rows of matrix A and the columns of matrix B are converted into Spark partitions depending on the number of nodes.
 All combinations of rows and columns are distributed between nodes.
 Each pair of row-column is calculated with np.dot().
 Once all dot products are calculated, they are combined back to master.
-The resulting matrix is printed.
+The resulting matrix size is printed to verify the result.

 ## Setup and execution